Congleton

 Congleton Veterinary Centre has shared some top tips for keeping your furry friends happy and stress-free come Bonfire Night.

-From preventative measures to aftercare, the team at the Heather Close-based veterinary hospital have left no stone unturned.
+From preventative measures to aftercare, the team at the West Heath vets have left no stone unturned.

-Veterinary nurse Georgia Smith said: "Fireworks are a fun part of celebrations for many of us, but for our pets, they can be one of the most stressful times of the year.
+Veterinary nurse Georgia Matthews said: "Fireworks are a fun part of celebrations for many of us, but for our pets, they can be one of the most stressful times of the year.

 "Loud noises, bright flashes, and strange smells can trigger fear and anxiety in even the most confident animals.